rpetrucelli/AI-Agent-Evaluator/README.md

 ### LLM Evaluator
 Leveraging Phoenix and OpenInference Instrumentation, I have built out an agent evaluation suite using both LLM-as-a-Judge, and code-based eval approaches.
-The evaluation script `src/data_analysis_agent/run_eval.py/` will run a suite of test questions (ie cases) against the agent, and evalute its behavior.
+The evaluation script `src/data_analysis_agent/run_eval.py/` will run a suite of test questions (contained in `eval/cases.py`) against the agent to evalute its behavior.
 Using LLM-as-a-Judge, GPT-4o mini will qualitatively evaluate the agents choice of tool calls, response clarity, and accuracy of generated SQL queries.
-Using code-based eval, we evaluate the correctness of any generated code.
+Using code-based eval, we evaluate the correctness of any generated code, as well as the success of its execution

 To improve efficiency and cost, I have configured tool evals to only execute if the agent called a given tool in the thread under test